xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 Other than running code in Zeppelin, you can also run your code through `spark-shell` within Docker.
 (This is recommended before you run any code on DLRL cluster) We have prepared one example `ArchiveSpark_HtmlText_extraction.scala` in `share_dir`.

-1. Package your code into one scala script:
+1. Package (copy) your code into one scala script:

     `ArchiveSpark_HtmlText_extraction.scala`